 You can start to find out if you’re carrying extra weight by measuring your body mass index (BMI) or your waist measurement.
 Waist measurement is actually a better test of whether you’re at risk of toxic fat related disease.
 That’s because your waist measurement is a good gage of how much fat is on your organs (that toxic visceral fat).
 BMI is a pretty good measure too though.
 You can read more about BMI here.

 This doesn’t mean that everyone who is carrying extra weight is unhealthy, or that everyone who is thin is healthy.
 Eating well and being physically active will improve your health, regardless of your weight or shape.

 Doctors use BMI and waist plus other measurements like blood pressure and blood cholesterol to get a more detailed picture of someone’s health.

 Learn about chronic diseases and the link between overweight and obesity.

-People who are underweight should talk to their doctor or relevant health professional.
+People who are underweight should talk to their doctor or other health professional for advice.

-If you're concerned about a loved one, or for more information about eating disorders and where to seek help, please visit www.nedc.com.au.
+If you're concerned about a loved one who is underweight, or for more information about eating disorders and where to seek help, please visit www.nedc.com.au.